maxmahlke/rocks/docs/cli.rst

 available for methods in the top ranks, these values are averaged.
 For details, see the :ref:`Albedo <albedo>` section of the documentation.

+.. _cli-diameter:

+.. click:: cli:diameter
+  :prog: rocks diameter

+An averaged diameter value is output based on the available measurements.
+The methods of diameter determination are ranked.
+If two measurements are available for methods in the top ranks, these values are averaged.
+For details, see the :ref:`diameter <diameter>` section of the documentation.

+.. _cli-mass:

+.. click:: cli:mass
+  :prog: rocks mass

+An averaged mass value is output based on the available measurements.
+The methods of mass determination are ranked.
+If two measurements are available for methods in the top ranks, these values are averaged.
+For details, see the :ref:`mass <mass>` section of the documentation.

 .. _cli-info:

 .. click:: cli:info